Successful IoT Initiatives for Business Leaders: 5 Examples

 Hershey’s

-What if chocolate could become smart chocolate?
-Hershey's, a leading chocolate manufacturer, is exploring the use of IoT sensors in its candy-making facilities to enhance production efficiency and conform to legal size guidelines.
+Hershey's, a leading chocolate manufacturer, is employing IoT sensors in its candy-making facilities to enhance production efficiency and comply with size regulations.
 Many countries have regulations on candy sizes for public health and tax reasons, Hershey's is using IoT technology to adjust the size of its products to comply with these laws.

 Conclusion